mufana/mufana.github.io/_posts/2018-07-26-PowerShell-Jira.md

 Cool!
 But, John seems a bit lonely.
 So, let's get him settled with Jane.

 To create Jane, I can use pretty much the same code as above.
 Except, I need a body with the user parameters.
-This body has to in JSON format.
+This body has to be in JSON format.

-And, instead of a <get> method, I'll use <post>.
+And, instead of a _get_ method, I'll use _post_.

 ```powershell
 $Username = ""